c-pompa/python-challenge/README.md

   - candidates comprehension list was challenging as I needed to provide a complete list of candidates who received votes.
 This processes needed to scan the candidates column, find the names of the candidates, ignore listing duplicate named, and provide a count of how many votes each person found received.
 I used the collections library to assist with created this comprehensions list.

- -- a good amount of the code was resued from the PyPoll assignment.
+  - A good amount of the code was resued from the PyPoll assignment.
 While developing the code for the first assignment, the goal was to allow the code to be universal across many projects.

 # Acknowledgments